Fill in your name, phone number and email and we will send you a form to fill in so that we can look at your situation.

-REMEMBER: Lodging in AFCA should be used to negotiate a repayment arrangement with the lender where you can put the loan back in order.
+REMEMBER: Lodging a disopute with AFCA should be used to negotiate a repayment arrangement with the lender where you can put the loan back in order.
 If you think you will not be able to catch up you need to get legal advice.

 HELP, THE LENDER IS THREATENING TO REPOSSESS MY CAR!

 You should follow the same steps as above but if the lender is threatening to repossess straight away (or a repo agent is looking for you) you should lodge a dispute with AFCA immediately, and park the car on private property in a garage until you have lodged your dispute with AFCA.
 You should still contact the lender to try and negotiate a repayment arrangement.
 Let the lender know you have lodged a dispute with AFCA.